 In many African countries, the roads are poorly maintained, making overland journeys even more arduous.
-In some places, corrupt traffic officers, livestock on the road and high accident rates add to the stress of traveling by car - making domestic flights an attractive alternative.
-If you plan to fly internally, the best option is too book with a national airline.
+In some places, corrupt traffic officers, livestock on the road and high accident rates add to the stress of traveling by car—making domestic flights an attractive alternative.
+If you plan to fly internally, the best option is often to book with a national airline.

 Internationally, African airlines have a bad reputation for safety, but many of them (like South African Airways and Ethiopian Airlines) are indistinguishable from first-world airlines in terms of service.
-Punctuality can be a problem though, and flights are sometimes arbitrarily cancelled - so make sure to leave plenty of time for catching connecting flights.
+Punctuality can be a problem though, and flights are sometimes arbitrarily canceled—so make sure to leave plenty of time for catching connecting flights.

 - Air Burkina is Burkina Faso's national airline.
 It offers one domestic route (between the capital, Ouagadougou, and Bobo-Dioulasso), as well as routes to seven other West African nations.

 - TACV is the national airline of Cape Verde, with 10 domestic destinations on offer.
 It also offers several international routes, including flights to Paris, Lisbon, and Amsterdam.

 - Camair-Co is the flag carrier for Cameroon, flying to seven destinations in Central and West Africa.

 - Air Côte d'Ivoire is the national carrier for the Ivory Coast.
 It offers flights between six domestic destinations, as well as several international ones throughout Central and West Africa.

 - Congo Airways is the official airline of the DRC, serving six domestic destinations.

 - Air Djibouti is the flag carrier for Djibouti and is sometimes known as the Red Sea Airline.
 It offers connections to Ethiopia, Somalia, and the Middle East.